Weekend Camping Trips Near Chicago

-2. Tubing on the Indian River- This activity is a 30 minute drive from the campsites.
-You can tube with your own group and without a guide.
-Big Bear Adventures offers tube rentals that include drop offs and pickups on the river.
+2. Tubing on the Indian River- This activity is a 30-minute drive from the campsites.
+It is possible to tube without a guide.
+Alternatively, Big Bear Adventures offers tube rentals that include drop-offs and pickups on the river.
 The tubing goes for about 2.5 hours and you are allowed to have alcoholic beverages.
 They will rent out floating coolers as well.
 It was the most fun tubing river I have been on.
-It wasn’t as relaxing as your average float trip, because you had to maneuver around tree roots, small rapids and turns, but that made it more exciting.
-Big Bear Adventures also has a ropes course, putt putt golf and bumper boats at the rental location.
+It wasn’t as relaxing as your average float trip, because you had to maneuver around tree roots, small rapids, and turns, but that made it more exciting.
+Big Bear Adventures also has a ropes course, putt-putt golf, and bumper boats at the rental location.

 3. Take the Ferry to Mackinac Island.
-To drive to the ferry from the campsite it is a 20 minute drive.
+To drive to the ferry from the campsite is a 20-minute drive.
 The ferries depart every hour.
-A ride costs $23 round trip for a 20 minute ride each way.
-Once on the island there are a few activity options.
+A ride costs $23 round trip for a 20-minute ride each way.
+Once on the island, there are a few activity options.

 Rent bikes to ride around the island with Bike Mackinac

 Kayak and/or snorkel around the island.
 A guide is required and drinking is not allowed.
 Tours range from 1.5 to 5 hours, starting at $100 per person with Mackinac Kayak.
 One tour option takes you to a secluded beach.

 Ride horses-Cindy's Riding Stable offers tours.

 Kentucky- Spelunking, Cave Tours and Kayaking

 Driving Distance: 390 miles